itsnotrin/BetterClasscharts/README.md

 ## Installation

+### Option 1: Build from Source
 1. Clone the repository
 2. Open in Xcode
 3. Build and run on your iOS device or simulator

+### Option 2: Install Pre-built IPA
+1. Download the latest IPA from the [Releases](../../releases) page
+2. Install using AltStore, Sideloadly, or similar sideloading tool
+3. Trust the app in Settings > General > Device Management
+4. Note: You'll need to reinstall every 7 days due to free development limitations

 ## Usage